Mjolnir42/tom/docs/tom/cmd_ref/asset::server:show.md

 This command is used to show full details about a server.
 There are two variants of this command, referencing the server either by name and namespace combination, or by tomID.
-The tomID parameter can be given in either DNS or URI format.
+The tomID parameter can be given in either short DNS, long DNS or URI format.

 # SYNOPSIS